Geodesic Length Distribution in Sparse Network Ensembles: Properties of specific SGRNs

 We can thus define a corresponding ``linear RDPG'' in $\real^k$, i.e. for nodes $\boldsymbol{x},\boldsymbol{y}\in\real^d$:

 where the approximation gets better for larger values of $k$ \cite{rahimi2007random}.

-Recall from Sec. \ref{sec:rdpg:} that computing the degree or SPLD in a linear RDPG only requires the mean vector and matrix of second moments, and not the full node distribution.
-This can be put to use here, by making an $m$-block SBM approximation of the given non-linear RDPG---see Appendix \ref{sec:apdx_sbm_apx_Rk}---denoted here by $(Z,\boldsymbol{\pi}, B)$.
-Since the random Fourier feature map is smooth with high probability \cite{rahimi2007random}, the SBM approximation can be used. and we can estimate the random feature mapping of the grid points $Z$ to $\real^k$ given by the $k\times m$ matrix $Z_g$ whose $i^{th}$ column is given by the vector $g(Z_{:,i})$.
-Consequently, mean vector $\boldsymbol{\phi}_g$ and matrix of second moments $\Phi_g$ in $\real^k$, and the mean percolation vector from Eq. \ref{eq:rho_rdpg}, are given by:
+Recall from Sec. \ref{sec:rdpg:} that computing the degree or GLD in a linear RDPG only requires the mean vector and matrix of second moments, and not the full node distribution.
+This can be put to use here, by making an $m$-block SBM approximation of the given non-linear RDPG---see Appendix \ref{sec:apdx_general}---denoted here by $(\mat{Z},\boldsymbol{\pi}, \mat{B})$.
+Since the random Fourier feature map is smooth with high probability \cite{rahimi2007random} the SBM approximation can be used, and we can estimate the random feature mapping of the grid points $\mat{Z}$ to $\real^k$ given by the $k\times m$ matrix $\mat{Z}_g$ whose $i^\mathrm{th}$ column is given by the vector $g(\idx{\mat{Z}}{:i})$.
+Consequently, mean vector $\boldsymbol{\phi}_g$ and matrix of second moments $\mat{\Phi}_g$ in $\real^k$, and the mean percolation vector from Eq. \ref{eq:rho_rdpg}, are given by:

-Therefore, geodesic statistics for any node pair $\boldsymbol{x}\in\real^d,\boldsymbol{y}\in\real^d$ can be computed by mapping them to $\real^k$ using Eq. \ref{eq:nonlin_rdpg_map}, and then making use of the connectivity kernel in Eq.\ref{eq:nonlin_rdpg_nu}, and of Eq. \ref{eq:nonlin_rdpg_stats} to extract statistics from the corresponding linear RDPG. \end{proof}
+Therefore, geodesic statistics for any pair of node locations $\boldsymbol{x}\in\real^d,\boldsymbol{y}\in\real^d$ can be computed by mapping them to $\real^k$ using Eq. \eqref{eq:nonlin_rdpg_map}, and then making use of the connectivity kernel in Eq. \eqref{eq:nonlin_rdpg_nu}, and of Eq. \eqref{eq:nonlin_rdpg_stats} to extract statistics from the corresponding linear RDPG. \end{proof}

-In Fig. \ref{fig:rdpg_rff}, we show for an exponential kernel defined on $[-1,1]$ both the kernel estimate $\nu_g(x,y)$ and corresponding expected geodesic length $\avg{\lambda^g_{xy}}$ between nodes $(x,y)\in[-1,1]\times[-1,1]$, for varying number of random Fourier features $k$.
+In Fig. \ref{fig:rdpg_rff}, we show for an exponential kernel defined on $[-1,1]$ both the kernel estimate $\nu_g(x,y)$ and corresponding expected geodesic length $\avg{\lambda^g_{xy}}$ between node locations $(x,y)\in[-1,1]\times[-1,1]$, for varying number of random Fourier features $k$.
 Evidently, as the number of features increases, the ``linear RDPG approximation'' significantly improves, asymptotically matching up to the true connectivity kernel, and corresponding expected geodesic lengths estimated via numerical integration.
-For other non-linear kernels, the same method follows by using their Fourier transforms.
+For other non-linear kernels, the same method follows by using their respective Fourier transforms.